ProvableHQ/leo/documentation/cli/02_add.md

 # `leo add`

-The `leo add` command is used to add a new on-chain or local dependency to the current Leo project.
+The `leo add` command is used to add a new on-chain, local, or workspace dependency to the current Leo project.

 To add a local dependency to your project, run the following command: